Skip to main content

 Comprehensive Female Endocrine Panel

-For women, hormonal health is a dynamic process that changes throughout the and across different life stages like perimenopause and post-menopause.
+For women, hormonal health is a dynamic process that changes throughout the menstrual cycle and across different life stages like perimenopause and post-menopause.
 The symptoms of imbalance ∞ irregular cycles, mood swings, hot flashes, low libido, and fatigue ∞ require a detailed investigation that respects this biological complexity.
 A comprehensive panel provides the clarity needed to design supportive protocols, whether they involve progesterone therapy, low-dose testosterone, or other targeted interventions.

 For women, hormonal assessment must be interpreted within the context of their specific life stage to be clinically meaningful.